 In 1959 Dr Stephen Ward, a noted osteopath, was visiting Murray’s nightclub in Soho when he met Keeler.
 Ward had many important patients and friends including members of Parliament and the royal family.

 He also liked to introduce girls to these friends.
 Ward took an immediate liking to the young dancer and she soon moved into his London flat.
-Keeler was only eighteen at the time.
+Keeler was only 18 years old at the time.

 2. Profumo and Keeler first met at Lord Astor’s pool